IthacaThings/ttn-multitech-cm/README.md

 Most of the variables in this file should be self-explanitory.

+*NOTE*: that you will need to keep track of the *ssh_tunnel_remote_port* values on each of your conduits to make sure they are unique.

 ## Run a syntax check
 ```
 $ make TARGET=*HOSTNAME* syntax-check